hyperjump-io/json-pointer/README.md

 // Unset a value from a pointer
-// New value is returned without modifying the original const deleteFooBar = JsonPointer.unset(fooBarPointer);
+// New value is returned without modifying the original const unsetFooBar = JsonPointer.unset(fooBarPointer);
 setFooBar(value); // { "foo": {} }

 // Delete a value from a pointer
-// New value is returned without modifying the original const deleteFooBar = JsonPointer.delete(fooBarPointer);
+// The original value is changed and no value is returned const deleteFooBar = JsonPointer.delete(fooBarPointer);
 setFooBar(value); // { "foo": {} }
 ```